broxus/tycho/docs/cli-reference.md

 * `unban` — Unban peer manually.
 After the node accepts the request, Ctrl-C, disconnect, or client timeout does not cancel it.
 Re-check ban state before retrying after interruption or timeout
 * `list-events` — List persisted mempool moderator journal records of all types
 * `delete-events` — Delete persisted mempool journal entries and trigger compaction.
 Current live moderator state is left as-is; persisted edits affect bans after restart.
 After the node accepts the request, Ctrl-C, disconnect, or client timeout does not cancel it.
 Re-check persisted journal state before retrying after interruption or timeout
+* `get-event-point` — Get point linked with a persisted moderator journal record.
+Use `list-events --point-keys` first; only point keys marked `stored=true` are available